w-h-a/js_foundations/scope-note.md

 That's when things get muddled.
 It is best to keep 'scope' for one thing, and the 'accessibility' (and the rules of accessibility) of identifiers clear and distinct.

 <!--REST IS FOR LAUNCH ONLY

+OLD:

+the scope of the block just in case there is either a `let` or `const` declaration within the block code of length _m_.
+(Note it is not enough that there is either a `let` or `const` declaration within a local scope that is _nested_ within the block from line i to line _i + m + 1_.)
+This is also referred to as 'block' scope.

 For example, consider:

 > A variable's scope determines where it is available in a program.
 The location where you declare a variable determines its scope.
 In JavaScript, variables declared with the `let` or `const` keywords have block scope.